Florence Italy: The Lost Art of Glass-Blowing in Tuscany

 - Cole di Val d'Eesa: ColleVilca (wine glasses, pressed glass, sculpture) and Duccia di Segna (sculpture)

-The 37 year old trained chef, who is currently the culinary mastermind behind the wine & dine dinner tour offered by Walkabout Florence, learned how to blow glass in his birth city, Seattle, WA.
+Isak Lystad is a 37 year old trained chef, who is currently the culinary mastermind behind the wine & dine dinner tour offered by Walkabout Florence.
+He learned how to blow glass in his birth city, Seattle, WA.

 World famous glass artist Dale Chihuly founded the Pilchuck school in Seattle back in 1971 and invited Venetian masters from Murano to teach his students the traditional Italian methods of glassblowing.
 Once they learned these techniques, students could create whatever wild designs their imaginations could conjure.
 More importantly, they could go on to teach others.